-As of March 31, 2021, we had a historical net tangible book value of \$ million, or \$ per share of common stock.
-Our net tangible book value represents total tangible assets less total liabilities and convertible preferred stock, all divided by the number of shares of common stock outstanding on March 31, 2021.
-Our pro forma net tangible book value at March 31, 2021, before giving effect to this offering, was \$ million, or \$ per share of our common stock.
+As of March 31, 2021, we had a historical net tangible book deficit of \$301.8 million, or \$826.25 per share of common stock.
+Our net tangible book value (deficit) represents total tangible assets less total liabilities and convertible preferred stock, all divided by the number of shares of common stock outstanding on March 31, 2021.
+Our pro forma net tangible book value at March 31, 2021, before giving effect to this offering, was \$35.8 million, or \$2.91 per share of our common stock.
 Pro forma net tangible book value, before the issuance and sale of shares in this offering, gives effect to:

-- the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 471,791,754 shares of common stock upon the closing of this offering; and - the effectiveness of our amended and restated certificate of incorporation, which will occur upon the closing of this offering.
+- the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 11,929,584 shares of common stock upon the closing of this offering; and - the effectiveness of our amended and restated certificate of incorporation, which will occur upon the closing of this offering.

-After giving effect to the sale of initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting the underwriting discount and estimated offering expenses, our pro forma as adjusted net tangible book value at March 31, 2021 would have been approximately \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors.
+After giving effect to the sale of 6,250,000 shares of common stock in this offering at an assumed initial public offering price of \$16.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting the underwriting discount and estimated offering expenses, our pro forma as adjusted net tangible book value at March 31, 2021 would have been approximately \$127.3 million, or \$6.86 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.95 per share to existing stockholders and an immediate dilution of \$9.14 per share to new investors.
 The following table illustrates this per share dilution:

-F Assumed initial public offering price per share \$ Historical net tangible book value per share as of March 31, 2021 \$ Pro forma increase in net tangible book value per share Pro forma net tangible book value per share as of March 31, 2021 Increase in pro forma net tangible book value per share attributable to new investors F Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors participating in this offering \$
+Assumed initial public offering price per share \$16.00 Historical net tangible book (deficit) value per share as of March 31, 2021 \$(826.25) Pro forma increase in net tangible book value per share 829.16 Pro forma net tangible book value per share as of March 31, 2021 2.91 Increase in pro forma net tangible book value per share attributable to new investors 3.95 Pro forma as adjusted net tangible book value per share after this offering 6.86 Dilution per share to new investors participating in this offering \$ 9.14